The Story of Tấm and Cám: Variations

 Variations of the story exist but still maintain the main points.

 Some versions of the story implies that Cám is also involved in abusing Tấm while others suggest that Cám is indifferent about her mother's abusive nature towards her half-sister.

 There are also some versions where the step-mother and Cám are eating the goby when Tấm arrives home and the two laugh when Tấm's realizes who they were eating.

 Other versions have the Bụt tell Tấm that she must return her silk clothes, shoes and horse once she returns home, so that her goby will come back to life.
 At the festival, her stepmother and Cám notice her and Tấm immediately flees in fear.
 She quickly rides back home, losing her slipper in the process.
 Upon returning home and changing back into her normal clothes, she discovers that one of her slippers is missing and begins to mourn for the loss of her friend.
 She walks outside and cries herself to exhaustion, clinging onto a nearby tree.
 Her stepmother and Cám make it back home to see her sleeping next to the tree.
 Thinking that she simply fell asleep from exhaustion and assured that they actually didn't see Tấm at the festival, the two returned to the festivities.
-The king and his court were on the way to the festival when he discovers the shoe.
-Variations that have this change will have the King set up a place to display the missing shoe for all the maidens in the country to try on, and ordered the guards to notify him of anyone who can fit it.
-Eventually, the King grows impatient about the search and he himself joins the guards on watch.
+The sovereign and his court were on the way to the festival when he discovers the shoe.
+Variations that have this change will have the sovereign set up a place to display the missing shoe for all the maidens in the country to try on, and ordered the guards to notify him of anyone who can fit it.
+Eventually, the sovereign grows impatient about the search and he himself joins the guards on watch.
 Tấm, believing that the shoe is the one she was missing, sneaks into the night and takes the shoe away so that she can compare it to the one she has in her possession at home.
-The guards, who were watching the shoe with the king at the time, initially wanted to arrest her for theft, but the king caught a glimpse of her face and immediately fell in love with her beauty.
+The guards, who were watching the shoe with the sovereign at the time, initially wanted to arrest her for theft, but the sovereign caught a glimpse of her face and immediately fell in love with her beauty.
 He commands his guard to silently follow Tấm home with him to see what she is doing with the shoe.
-As Tấm was able to confirm that the shoe she took was her missing pair, the king finally made himself known by entering her home.
-Despite being in his presence and the stepmother and Cám beginning to scold the girl for causing enough trouble to bring guards, the king speaks gently to Tấm and explains why he is at her home.
+As Tấm was able to confirm that the shoe she took was her missing pair, the sovereign finally made himself known by entering her home.
+Despite being in his presence and the stepmother and Cám beginning to scold the girl for causing enough trouble to bring guards, the sovereign speaks gently to Tấm and explains why he is at her home.
 He becomes enamored as he realizes that she is more beautiful up close.
-Tấm too is enamored by the king and his gentleness.
+Tấm too is enamored by the sovereign and his gentleness.
 She then reveals the shoe she took and the pair she had, trying both on, and proves that she is the true owner of the slipper.